-From February, the employer or their adviser will need to log in to Online Services, where alerts will inform them of the next steps, depending on how the account is set up.
+Since February, the employer or their adviser have needed to log in to Online Services, where alerts inform them of the next steps, depending on how the account is set up.
 These alerts are to ensure employers remain compliant and are paying the correct amount.
 Once this has been done the alerts disappear.

 - From 6 April 2019:

 The increase takes the total minimum contribution from 5% to 8% of qualifying earnings (of which employers must contribute at least 3%, whilst their employees make up the difference).
 These percentages can vary if an employer calculates contributions using different elements of pay.
 You can find out more about calculating pension contributions on The Pensions Regulator website.

 Remember – employers have a legal obligation to meet the new minimum contributions.
 If they don’t, we may report to The Pensions Regulator, as we have a duty to monitor contributions.

 An important note about contractual enrolment

-If employees have become members of their pension scheme through contractual enrolment, employers may need their employee’s consent to increase their contributions.
+If employees have become members of their pension scheme through contractual enrolment, employers may need their consent to increase their contributions.
 This is only if the authority (usually through an employment contract to deduct pension contributions from their salary) didn’t include the phasing of minimum contributions in April 2019.

 Helpful resources for employers and advisers

-Although there are no additional duties under auto-enrolment for employers to tell employees about the increase to contributions, they may wish to do so.
-This’ll help minimise queries and reduce the risk of some employees deciding to leave their pension scheme.
+Although there’s no additional duties under auto-enrolment for employers to tell employees about the increase, they may wish to do so.
+This’ll help minimise queries and reduce the risk of some employees leaving their pension scheme.

 - Simple wording to put on employee payslips explaining the change